 - Go online to http://hiset.org to register and to pay by credit card for the test in advance.
 If test takers do not have a credit card, FPCC allows payment with a money order made out to FPCC.
 Assistance is available for registering online. - 2.
 Potential test takers need to register at least 72 hours in advance.
-The test dates will be made available on the website or call Paula Firemoon at (406) 768-6330 for the testing schedule.
+The test dates will be made available on the website or call for more information.